bryanoliveira/gvgp-rl/README.md

 # General Video Game Playing Reinforcement Learning Agents
 A collection of reinforcement learning algorithms applied to General Video Game Playing.
+A good overview can be found [on this paper](https://arxiv.org/pdf/1802.10363.pdf).

 ## Requirements
 - Python3